 So now that you’ve got a nice clean candle container, here are 10 different ways to reuse your leftover candles so they don’t just go to waste…

 Candle Jars for Bathroom Storage

 There are lots of opportunities for using these in your bathroom.
 I had a pair of candles from Chase and Wonder, one which I bought and one which was gifted and they made such a cute set in my bathroom.
 Of course, they don’t have to ‘match’ but I quite liked that they coordinated in this instance.

 One is being used to hold toothbrushes and toothpaste and the other for holding cotton wool.

-Because these are 30cl candle jars, I just happened to have a gold lid that fit on the one for the cotton wool, meaning it won’t get dusty.
+Because these are 30cl candle jars, I just happened to have a gold lid (now available in my shop) that fit on the one for the cotton wool, meaning it won’t get dusty.
 It didn’t come with the candle but if you have candles with lids, it’s a great way to reuse them when you want to protect whatever you store within them.

 Candle Containers as Desk Storage

 For holding taller items like pens, pencils and scissors, I reached for one of the larger, taller candle containers I own.
 I’ve had this one (gifted to me from Amara) for a few years now and it’s been called into service in lots of different ways but because it’s quite tall, it’s really perfect as a desk caddy.